top of page

 3. Ritual Zero Proof

-This is a great example of a market leader homepage.
-But on top of that, even small things like Ritual's sub headline, "Your favorite cocktails made non-alcoholic," is smart marketing.
+But on top of that, even Ritual's sub headline, "Your favorite cocktails made non-alcoholic," is smart marketing.
+Because instead of starting from scratch, Ritual hijacks nostalgia.

-Because instead of starting from scratch, Ritual hijacks the nostalgia of what came before.
-After all, sober drinkers don't want Ritual as much as they want the taste of what they used to have.
+After all, sober drinkers don't want Ritual as much as they want the taste of what they used to enjoy.

-That's great brand self-awareness.
+That's brand self-awareness.

 4. Policygenius